Best MySQL GUI clients

 First, let’s ensure that networking is enabled and mysql listens on all, or at least the client’s IP addresses.
 We also have ...

 Memcache is traditionally used as a module inside server side scripts, such as PHP, ASP, ColdFusion and others.
 And it’s doing a terrific job, as long as it’s implemented correctly.

-But if we look under the hood of the actual Memcache application, and I’m not talking about the PHP or ASP extension, but rather the executable that’s running as a daemon under linux, for example, it is a rather simple database like application running in memory.
-Now there are two basic actions that need to be performed to use it, one is writing info into memcache, the other is reading it.
-In a typical scenario, there are many reads for one write, that’s the whole point, isn’t it.
-But what if we can isolate the reading from the server side scripts, and let a small high speed module do that for us.
+But if we look under the hood of the actual Memcache application, and I’m not talking about the PHP or ASP extension, but rather the executable that’s running as a daemon under Linux, it is a rather simple, database like application running in memory.
+Now there are two basic actions that ...